-- sets out the responsibilities of the Company and its Personnel when encountering or observing conduct involving Bribery or Corruption; - provides information and guidance on how to recognise and deal with conduct involving Bribery or Corruption; and - provides a framework for reporting any actual or suspected conduct of Bribery or Corruption.
+- a) sets out the responsibilities of the Company and its Personnel when encountering or observing conduct involving Bribery or Corruption; - b) provides information and guidance on how to recognise and deal with conduct involving Bribery or Corruption; and - c) provides a framework for reporting any actual or suspected conduct of Bribery or Corruption.

 The Company's new starter's will undertake training on this Policy as part of their induction process, and all existing Personnel will receive regular updates on this Policy via the Company's intranet.
 In this training, all Personnel are encouraged to report any actual or suspected breaches of this Anti-Bribery and Corruption Policy in accordance with the Company's current Whistleblower Policy.
-The Board is responsible for reviewing this Policy annually going forward.
+The Policy was first adopted by the Board on 9 July 2019 and was last reviewed by the Board on 26 August 2022.